 Glenys Livingstone Ph.D. has been on a Goddess path since 1979; this has included diverse spiritualities and a scientific perspective, inner work as well as academic scholarship.
 Her studies have been in theology, ritual, archaeomythology, social ecology, psychology, sociology and education.

 Glenys is the author of PaGaian Cosmology: Re-inventing Earth-based Goddess Religion, which was an outcome of her doctoral work in Social Ecology from the University of Western Sydney (see note below).
-She has also produced PaGaian Cosmology Meditations CDs, and recently published the Eco-Fable (for kids and not-kids) My Name is Medusa.
+She has produced PaGaian Cosmology Meditations CDs, and authored the eco-fable (for kids and not-kids) My Name is Medusa.
+In 2017 Glenys co-edited the anthology Re-visioning Medusa: from Monster to Divine Wisdom, with Trista Hendren and Pat Daly.

 Glenys is a contributor to: